justinmeiners/efficient-programming-with-components/10_binary_counter.md

 Then the guy there already won one game.
 So, we must **carry propogate**[^adder-circuit].
 Repeat the same process all the way up the counter, until we find a slot which is zero.
 What if the counter is full, and has no zero slots?
-That's called an an **overflow**.
+That's called an **overflow**.

-There is a close analogy between our counter and binary integer counting:
+We borrow terminology from binary integer arithemtic because our counter works just like a binary integer counting up:

     0 0 0
     1 0 0